Cookie Settings

 Prof. Dr. Peter Angel

-With the goal of bridging basic science and translational research, and in collaboration with partners at the DKFZ, Heidelberg University and external partners, our program will focus on intra- and intercellular signaling pathways and downstream genetic programs in cancer to develop and evaluate molecules as potential biomarkers or drug targets.
-We will utilize state-of-the-art methods including modified transgenic mice, various tumor models, interspecies heterologous co-culture cell systems, genome-wide expression and epigenetic analyses combined with systems biological approaches, and molecular and cellular biology to study tumor-relevant genetic networks.
-We will focus on mechanisms of cell-cell communication in wound healing, and cross-talk between tumor cells and cells of the microenvironment (endothelial, mesenchymal and immune cells).
-Attention will be especially focused on (soluble) mediators of cell communication as well as downstream signaling pathways and genetic programs initiated in the corresponding target cells.
+With the goal of bridging basic science and translational research, and in collaboration with partners at the DKFZ, Heidelberg University and external partners, our program has focused on intra- and intercellular signaling pathways and downstream genetic programs in cancer to develop and evaluate molecules as potential biomarkers or drug targets.
+We have utilized state-of-the-art methods including modified transgenic mice, various tumor models, interspecies heterologous co-culture cell systems, genome-wide expression and epigenetic analyses combined with systems biological approaches, and molecular and cellular biology to study tumor-relevant genetic networks.
+We have focused on mechanisms of cell-cell communication in wound healing, and cross-talk between tumor cells and cells of the microenvironment (endothelial, mesenchymal and immune cells).
+Attention was especially focused on (soluble) mediators of cell communication as well as downstream signaling pathways and genetic programs initiated in the corresponding target cells.
+Our main projects concerned:

 1. Physiology and pathology of wound healing: genetic programs of cell proliferation, migration and differentiation.